Phase transition of the Sinkhorn-Knopp algorithm: Abstract

 For the lower bound, we establish a tight bound of $\tilde{\Omega}\left(\sqrt{n}/\varepsilon\right)$ iterations for positive matrices under the $\ell_2$-norm error measure.
 Moreover, for every $\gamma < 1/2$, there exists a matrix with density $\gamma$ for which the Sinkhorn–Knopp algorithm requires $\Omega\left(\sqrt{n}/\varepsilon\right)$ iterations.

 In summary, our results reveal a sharp phase transition in the Sinkhorn–Knopp algorithm at the density threshold $\gamma = 1/2$.
-Contrary to previous suggestions that the algorithm converges more rapidly on sparse matrices, our analysis shows that convergence improves as the matrix density increases.
+Moreover, we demonstrate that convergence improves as matrix density increases, thereby accounting for prior observations in entropically regularised optimal transport that larger inverse temperature slows convergence.